gggliuye/VIO/docs/ServerLocalization/MVS.rst

 We offers two test datasets : `Small indoor scene <https://pan.baidu.com/s/1B3Ar_lXJjYyUNtLQro1NSg>`_ with code "cuxz". and `Indoor Garden scene <https://pan.baidu.com/s/1aLhItQQ4DRrwEe-cITI9cQ>`_ with code 4em9.

+The main problem of the original Colmap dense reconstruction results are :

+* Reflection of the smooth floor or windows. ==> Deep learning image segmentaion of the floor, followed by a depth could post-processing step.
+* Great amount of noise of texture areas, and very unsatisfying edges. ==> Total Variation resonstruction to preserve sharp edges.
+* We also tested a few deep learning reconstruction methods, while they are not satisfying.

 1. Deep Learning
 ----------------------